pegjs/pegjs/README.md

 Let's assume that you want to use the parser in a web page.
 To do this, you need to:

-  1. Download the [minified parser runtime](http://pegjs.majda.cz/download#minified-parser-runtime) and include it into your page:

-         <script src="pegjs-runtime-0.3.min.js"></script>

-  2. Include the generated parser into your page:
+  1. Include the generated parser into your page:

          <!-- Replace "example/arithmetics.js" with your parser file -->
          <script src="example/arithmetics.js"></script>

      This creates a variable with the parser object in the global scope (you can choose name of the variable when generating the parser).

-  3. Use the parser, i.e. call the `parse` method on the parser variable:
+  2. Use the parser, i.e. call the `parse` method on the parser variable:

          <script>
            // Replace "arithmeticsParser" with your parser variable